 A habit of successful students is the ability to visualize yourself reaching your goals.
-In order to create that visual you have to have goals right?
+In order to create that visual, you must have goals, right?
 Goals that are realized and achieved are SMART goals.

-S – SPECIFIC: your goals have to have direct purpose and direction.
+S – SPECIFIC.
+Your goals must to have direct purpose and direction.
 They should state: what, when, where and why.

-M – MEASUREABLE: your goals need to be measureable in some way.
-Avoid vague language like “lose a lot of weight,” instead “lose 20lbs” is more effective.
+M – MEASUREABLE.
+Your goals need to be measureable in some way.
+Avoid vague language like “lose a lot of weight.”
+Instead “lose 20 pounds” is more effective.

-R – RELEVANT: Your goals should be relevant to YOU, they should never be someone else’s goals for you.
-Those who achieve their goals want them badly, which means they believe it’s within their capacity to attain it.
+R – RELEVANT.
+Your goals should be relevant to YOU; they should never be someone else’s goals for you.
+Those who achieve their goals want them badly, which means they believe they are within their capacity to attain them.

-T – TIME-BOUND: Your goals should have a realistic deadline, however, flexible enough to adapt to changes in your life.
+T – TIME-BOUND.
+Your goals should have a realistic deadline, however they should be flexible enough to adapt to changes in your life.